RealBirdMan91/PostgreSQL/postgres.md

 ---
 ## Data Relationships
 Relationships between data can be classified into three categories (One-to-Many, Many-to-Many and One-to-One).
-These categories describe the relationship between the records in different tables.
+These categories describe the relationship between the records in different tables.<br>
+**A great example can be taken from [here](./sql/04-office/)**

 ## One to Many
 One-to-Many means, that one record in a table (A) has one or many related records in table (B).